 36.1 the lessor must provide and maintain such means to ensure the premises are reasonably secure as prescribed in the regulations; and

-36.2 any lock or security device at the premises must not be altered, removed or added by a lessor or tenant without the consent of the other; and
+36.2 any lock or security device at the premises must not be altered, removed or added by a lessor or tenant without the consent of the other or except in accordance with clause 36.4; and

-36.3 the lessor or the tenant must not unreasonably withhold that consent.
+36.3 the lessor or the tenant must not unreasonably withhold the consent referred to in clause 36.2; and

+36.4 a tenant may alter or add any lock or other means of securing the residential premises in accordance with the Residential Tenancies Act 1987 section 45(2)(a).

 TRANSFER OF TENANCY OR SUB-LETTING BY TENANT

 37. If the tenancy agreement allows the tenant to assign his or her interest or sub-let the premises with the lessor’s consent: